Do Your Feet or Legs Have Nerve Damage?

 We specialize in non-medication-based therapies to help our patients achieve sustained pain relief.
 However, we do offer pain medication, when necessary, as a supplement to other treatment options.

-We may also recommend complementing your treatment at PMIR with complementary and alternative medicine (CAM) options that include:
+We may also recommend supplementing your treatment at PMIR with complementary and alternative medicine (CAM) options that include:

 - Massage therapy

-To learn more about how we treat diabetic neuropathy and the treatment plan that might be best for you, schedule an appointmentwith a PMIR physician today.
+To learn more about how we treat diabetic neuropathy and the treatment plan that might be best for you, contact us directly via our online form or request an appointment today by calling (855) 764-7633.